muhkuh-sys/taglist_editor/doc/readme.txt

   sections overlap
 - the tag list can't be parsed
 - the tag list does not contain the end marker
+- the tag list contains extraneous data other than a zero dword between the end marker and ulTagListSize

 The editor will accept a file and display a warning if: